-You’re lying in bed, listening to your favourite tunes, chatting with that special someone living so so far away over Whatsapp.
+You're lying in bed, listening to your favourite tunes, chatting with that special someone living far away.
 You want to share that moment.
-Be in sync with one another.
-Connect through music.
+Be in sync with one another and connect through music.

 Your favourite player is just warming up for the big match.
 The stakes are high.
 The tension in the stadium is tangible, pressing even.
 To get ready he puts on that one track.
 His track.
 Your track.
 You are ready.
 Connect through music.

 These are just two examples of the idea behind Shard.
 The app lets you broadcast what you're your currently streaming in Spotify to all of your contacts.
 The status of your player (playing, pausing, skipping ahead) will be sent to all those listening to your feed live.
 This project was done mainly to play around with the new Spotify Android API and served as a personal introduction into programming for Android.

 The app features a general register/login portal where users fill in profile details such as their name, email address, and phone number.
 SMS (text message) verification is built in to ensure users fill in correct account details.
 When they are first logged in, authentication with Spotify is set up through Spotify's web API.
 This enables the app to access certain Spotify user data needed to function properly.
 Users require a Premium Spotify subscription to broadcast their status, free users may only listen in on others.

 The Share tab is where users are able to toggle their broadcasting status to either on or off.
 When a user starts broadcasting, other users may start listening in on his/her cast.
 Any track that is playing in Spotify will be broadcasted as well as player status (pausing, restarting, etc.).
 The user is able to view what is being broadcasted in the player bar (styled similarly to Spotify's player bar) and who are listening.